 CMS/W also houses key components of MIT’s broader writing-education mission:

-- Writing Across the Curriculum, which among other things supports MIT’s Communication Requirement.
+- Writing, Rhetoric, and Professional Communications, which among other things supports MIT’s Communication Requirement.

 - The Writing and Communication Center, a provider of free individual consultation at any stage of the writing or oral presentation process.